-COMM 2910 Newspaper Production II Semester(s) Taught: Spring Credits, Lecture hours, Lab hours: (2:2:1)
+COMM 2910 Newspaper Production II Semester(s) Taught: Spring

 Description: Snowdrift senior staff students have the opportunity to lead and assist with instruction as students engage in an in-depth examination of Journalism and new writing processes.
 Senior staff will help in planning design and publication of the student newspaper.
 This production process will involve feature writing, page/graphic design, typesetting and business management.